WuTheFWasThat/redux-saga/docs/api/README.md

 `fn` can be either a *normal* or a Generator function.

-The middleware invokes the function and examines its result.
+The saga runner invokes the function and examines its result.

-If the result is an Iterator object, the middleware will run that Generator function, just like he did with the startup Generators (passed to the middleware on startup).
+If the result is an Iterator object, the saga runner will run that Generator function, just like he did with the startup Generators (passed to the saga runner on startup).
 The parent Generator will be suspended until the child Generator terminates normally, in which case the parent Generator is resumed with the value returned by the child Generator.
 Or until the child aborts with some error, in which case an error will be thrown inside the parent Generator.

-If the result is a Promise, the middleware will suspend the Generator until the Promise is resolved, in which case the Generator is resumed with the resolved value. or until the Promise is rejected, in which case an error is thrown inside the Generator.
+If the result is a Promise, the saga runner will suspend the Generator until the Promise is resolved, in which case the Generator is resumed with the resolved value. or until the Promise is rejected, in which case an error is thrown inside the Generator.

-If the result is not an Iterator object nor a Promise, the middleware will immediately return that value back to the saga, so that it can resume its execution synchronously.
+If the result is not an Iterator object nor a Promise, the saga runner will immediately return that value back to the saga, so that it can resume its execution synchronously.

 When an error is thrown inside the Generator.
 If it has a `try/catch` block surrounding the